louwrentius/eztables/README.md

 ## Example: home network

-With these two configuration lines, we will setup a working home router.
+With these two configuration lines, you can setup a functional home router.

 ```sh
     nat $eth1_net $eth0
     allow_forward $eth1_net any any any
 ```

 That's easy right?
-It can be just two lines because Eztables can detect all interfaces and which one is used for internet access.
+It's just two lines because Eztables can detect all network interfaces also determine which one is connected to the internet (eth0).

 This rule will allow SSH access to this router/firewall.